 Integrated Visibility and Analytics – In addition to pre-integrating the underlay and overlay, Pluribus has developed a clever architectural approach to extract metadata on every TCP flow that passes through the fabric.
 While we support more traditional approaches like sFlow, our vFlow approach is not sampled – you get full data on every flow.
 This data can be fed into our Insight Analytics solution, which can store up to 2 billion flows and provides rich visualization and powerful search capabilities.
 With Insight Analytics, our customers are able to quickly identify performance issues and security threats like DDoS attacks and then rectify those issues quickly, leveraging the automation capabilities of the fabric to, for example, shut down a specific port fabric-wide across all switches with a single command.
 This flow metadata can also be exported via open APIs, including REST or IPFIX, into third-party systems.
 You can read more about our network monitoring capabilities here.

 Perhaps you just upgraded your leaf-and-spine network within the last few years and you are not ready to do a refresh, but you do want to improve your visibility, performance and security monitoring capabilities.
-In this case, you might wish there was a more cost-effective fabric alternative to BMF.
-Good news: Pluribus also supports this capability by deploying our Adaptive Cloud Fabric in an SDN-automated packet broker fabric configuration that can be used in parallel with your existing network infrastructure.
-If you are interested in this use case, then please contact us and we will provide an overview and demo.
+In this case, you might wish there was an open alternative to BMF.
+Good news: Pluribus also supports this capability with its Adaptive Monitoring Fabric product.

 Subscribe to our updates and be the first to hear about the latest blog posts, product announcements, thought leadership and other news and information from Pluribus Networks.